June, 2022 – GQL Status Update

 September, 2019 – GQL inaugurated as an official ISO project.
 See New Query Language for Graph Databases to Become International Standard for more information.

-GQL is a proposed new international standard language for property graph querying.
+GQL is an upcoming International Standard language for property graph querying that is currently being created.
 The idea of a standalone graph query language to complement SQL was raised by ISO SC32/ WG3 members in early 2017, and is echoed in the GQL manifesto of May 2018.

-GQL supporters aim to develop a rock-solid next-generation declarative graph query language that builds on the foundations of SQL and integrates proven ideas from the existing openCypher, PGQL, and G-CORE languages.
-The proposed SQL:2020 Property Graph Query Extensions already build on these existing languages.
+GQL supporters aim to develop a rock-solid next-generation declarative graph query language that builds on the foundations of SQL and integrates proven ideas from the existing openCypher, PGQL, GSQL, and G-CORE languages.
+The proposed SQL:202x Property Graph Query Extensions already build on these existing languages.